Changepoint detection on a graph of time series

-A common approach to sampling changepoints for a single time series is that of \citet{Green1995} and consists of using a reversible jump MCMC algorithm to explore the state space of the changepoints: at each iteration of the algorithm, a new changepoint is proposed, or else an existing changepoint is either deleted or shifted to a new position.
+A common approach to sampling changepoints for a single time series is that of \citet{Green1995}, using a reversible jump MCMC algorithm to explore the state space of changepoints: at each iteration of the algorithm, a new changepoint is proposed, or else an existing changepoint is either deleted or shifted to a new position.
 Specifying a joint model for dependent changepoints across multiple time series introduces additional computational challenges that are not present when changepoints are inferred for each time series independently.
-It will be demonstrated via a simulation study that it can be impractical to simply propose updates to the changepoints of a randomly chosen time series via one of the moves of \citet{Green1995}.
+A simulation study will demonstrate that it can be impractical to simply propose updates to the changepoints of a randomly chosen time series via one of the moves of \citet{Green1995}.
 To efficiently explore the state space of dependent changepoints, it is necessary to consider joint proposals for changepoints across multiple time series.

 We propose an MCMC algorithm making use of auxiliary variables \citep{besagauxi} to sample from the posterior distribution. \citet{Swenden} and \citet{higdon} provide notable examples of use of auxiliary variables in MCMC schemes that improve mixing and convergence for undirected graphical models.
 In brief, our sampling strategy is the following.
-The changepoint parameter space is augmented with auxiliary variables that induce clusters of time series indices according to the dependence graph $G$.
+The changepoint parameter space is augmented with auxiliary variables that induce clusters of time series according to the dependence graph $G$.
 Then, the MCMC algorithm of \citet{Green1995} is extended to sample from the augmented parameter space, such that, at each iteration of the algorithm, a new cluster of changepoints may be proposed or an existing cluster of changepoints may be deleted or shifted.

 Bayesian inference for changepoints quantifies uncertainty about the number and the positions of changepoints.
 However, in some applications such as cyber-security, it will also be necessary to report a point estimate for changepoint parameters.
 Yet no existing loss function in the literature seems suitable for taking into account both the number and the positions of changepoints.
 To address this gap, we propose using matchings in graphs \citep{Bondy1976} to define a novel loss function for changepoints, which can be used to obtain a point estimate from a posterior sample of candidate changepoints.